FloatRateNote#

 In the analogue mode where very few fixings might be missing, and we require these values to calculate negative accrued in an ex-div period we do not require a

-is likely in the future we use acurve
+settlementis likely in the future we use acurveto forecast rates,

 Examples